yasutoshi-lab/hephaestus-cli/doc/commands/kill_en.md

 ## Overview

 `hephaestus kill` stops all agents and terminates the tmux session.
+When the CLI is running in headless fallback mode (no tmux available), this command stops the background agents and removes the headless session metadata as well.

 ## Usage